edwardslabs/POPM/README.md

 ####misc
 * gline_duration: How long in seconds the user will be G-lined for
 * scan-on-netburst: This is either a 1 or 0.
 I.e. true or false.
 This will determine whether or not POPM will scan all users when initially bursting to the network.
 (This is not recommended if you have a large network)
+* debug_level: 0 - No debug what-so-ever.
+1 - Will display critical errors.
+2 - Will include information related to proxy/dnsbl triggers.
+3 - Will include information related to POPM's user dictionary.
+4 - Will print full data as recieved from the uplink.
+5 - Everything.
+Basically things you can and can't imagine.